hackforla/adopt-civic-art/README.md

 -Adding oauth for authenification and authorization -Incorporate logic for admin vs user for CRUD in add/delete pieces -Add ReactJS frontend framework

-# adopt-civic-art

-This project was inspired by City of Boston's Adopt-a-Hydrant program (an Esri application with support from Code for America) where members of the community could "adopt" a hydrant and commit to shoveling snow to provide access to the hydrant for the Fire Department after every snowfall.
-The adopter would then be asked to submit a picture of the newly shoveled access path to the hydrant.

-For civic artwork, the adoption model is different.
-We ABSOLUTELY do not want members of the community to remove graffiti or guano directly.
-In our model, the member of the community who adopts an available civic artwork is asked to take a series of documentary photos so Los Angeles County Arts Commission staff can visually monitor the works for common public art issues.
-The primary purpose of the adoption program is civic engagement with artworks that are part of the County civic art collection, and the secondary purpose is monitoring for maintenance and conservation issues.

-The basic function of this web application is to provide a platform for community members to submit photos of County-owned civic artworks as a means of visual documentation and trigger maintenance efforts as needed.

 TODISCUSS need to knows: